 Yoto Player

 Meet the Yoto Player (3rd Generation), the screen-free storyteller that’s here to spark kids’ imaginations without them getting glued to a screen!
-This clever little device looks like a retro radio but is loaded with modern tech—and it’s a total game-changer for playtime, storytime, and even bedtime.
-With the Yoto Player, kids can pop in colourful audio cards to listen to their favorite stories, music, and educational content, turning storytime into an adventure.
-And because it’s screen-free, parents don’t have to worry about excessive screen time.
+This clever little device looks like a retro radio but is loaded with modern tech - and it’s a total game-changer for playtime, story time, and even bedtime.
+With the Yoto Player, kids can pop in colourful audio cards to listen to their favourite stories, music, and educational content, turning story time into an adventure.
+The Yoto has a screen which displays chunky pixel art that reflects the content being played, but it's designed to minimise distraction and encourage imagination.
 Plus, this newest generation is loaded with upgrades like longer battery life, improved sound, and a crisper pixel display, making it even more fun and functional.
 And did we mention the little night light that glows gently from its pixel display?
-Perfect for setting the scene as kids drift off to sleep, dreaming of their favorite characters.
-With the Yoto Player (3rd Gen), audio magic is just a card away!
+Perfect for setting the scene as kids drift off to sleep, dreaming of their favourite characters.

 Pros